 There are rules to protect people and the environment, and there are also some basic measures you can use to protect bees.

-- Consider if there are other options to spraying such as weeding and mulching.
+- Consider if there are other options to using chemical products and sprays, such as weeding and mulching.

-- Avoid spraying in areas where you can see bees foraging.
+- Avoid using chemical sprays in areas where you can see bees foraging.